eoinkelly/notes/erlang/beam.md

 # The BEAM

+* BEAM
-* BEAM has its own scheduler.
-Erlang code see that, not the OS scheduler
+    * has its own scheduler.
+Erlang code is scheduled by that, not the OS scheduler
     * does preemptive scheduling
     * has "reductions" - does not allow a process to hog the scheduler
     * Run work queues